 Are you one of those who likes using public transport when available?
-Then, you might definitely find this bit useful, as finding information online about your transport possibilities between Reykjavik and Keflavik in the tourist season of 2016 are rather limited and even confusing at times.
+Then, you might definitely find this bit useful, as finding information online about your transport possibilities between Reykjavik and Keflavik in the tourist season of 2017 can be confusing at times.

-We´re talking about a public bus line 55 operating the route and the company standing behind is called STRAETO.
+March 2017, the only 'public' possibility is taking a public bus line 55 and the company standing behind is called STRAETO.
 There´re a few stops in Reykjavik where this bus stops, but the most significant one and easiest to find is the one located between BSI Terminal and a road called Hringbraut.

 The bus stand doesn´t have any special sign, so you really have to check the schedule at the bus stop making sure that the schedule stands for the bus number 55, thus ensuring that you're at the right spot.

 To view the schedule, please click here and note that the site is also available in English.
 The bus operates 7 days a week.